ogbabydiesal/p5.spatial.js/README.md

 4. Make 3D examples using the ```WebGL``` property of ```canvas```.
 5. Create flocking examples 🐥.
 6. Allow the renderLayout and renderPickup methods to accept rgb values.
+7. Create method to report positions of speakers for custom layout drawing.
+8. Create method to draw speaker output numbers